-their career.
-But what does that mean in practice?
+As parents, we all want the best for our children.
+We want them to achieve their potential and eventually find the best career for them.
+We want them to enjoy their job and gain a sense of fulfilment and satisfaction from it.
+We also know that they will have multiple jobs over their career: estimates suggest that young people will have 8-10 different jobs throughout their career.
+But what does that mean for you today?
 We know that for businesses to grow, they need the right people with the right mix of skills and qualifications.
-Business leaders and economists tell us that the labour market needs more managers, directors and senior officials, more professional occupations such as civil engineers and doctors and more technical occupations such as graphic designers, sports scientists, data analysts and lab technicians.
+Business leaders and economists tell us that the labour market needs more managers, directors and senior officials, more professional occupations such as Civil Engineers and Doctors and more technical occupations such as Graphic Designers, Sports Scientists, Data Analysts and Lab Technicians.

 Parents have a crucial role to play.
 Research suggests that parents are the biggest influencer of children's career decisions.
 When you can, make time to research the opportunities that exist, the skills employers are looking for and the roles that are emerging.
 Discuss with your child the different routes and pathways into job sectors, the grades needed and the different providers out there.
 Help your child reflect on and decide what's important to them and help them to make their own plan for their future.
-And continue to ask for help and support so that you have access to the most up to date and accurate information.
+And continue to find help and support so that you have access to the most up to date and accurate information.

-If Covid-19 has taught us anything, it is that you have to be prepared for the unexpected - and thinking about your child's future is exactly the same.
+If Covid-19 has taught us anything, it's that you have to be prepared for the unexpected - and thinking about your child's future is exactly the same.
 Let me ask you a question.
 What connects the following?

-- Blogger, Vlogger

-- Carbon solutions manager

-- Digital Marketing Manager

-- Head of Pay Per Click

-- App designer

 They were all jobs that didn't exist 10 or 20 years ago.
 How about this next list?

 - Driverless vehicle technician

 - Artificial intelligence officer

 - Space tourism lead

 - Agri-tech scientist

-- Virtual habitat designer
+- 🕂 Virtual habitat designer

 Well, they are jobs that have recently come into existence or will emerge very soon.
 The World Economic Forum estimates that 65% of children entering primary school today will end up working in new job types that don't yet exist.